wezm/wezm.net/v2/content/about.md

 [{{ float_image(image="../static/images/keyboards.jpg", float="right", width=128, alt="Photo of my keyboards") }}](../images/keyboards.jpg)
 I prefer typing on mechanical keyboards.
 I have a small collection in a range of sizes.
 Almost all are fully programmable.
-My current favourite is a [WK870] with Gateron G Pro 2.0 brown switches, which has had the factory controller replaced with a programmable one.
+My current favourite is a [WK870] with Gateron G Pro 2.0 brown switches.
+This keyboard is not programmable, so I use [keyd] to do low-level key-mapping on Linux.
+You can see [my configuration][keyd.conf] in my [dotfiles repo][dotfiles].

 [Rust] is my preferred programming language.
-I am fairly active in the Rust community and used to curate [Read Rust], a website that collects interesting posts about Rust.
+I am fairly active in the Rust community and used to curate [Read Rust], a website that collected interesting posts about Rust.

 [Alpine Linux]: https://alpinelinux.org/